-IBM Software Group IK Template Revision: 04/25/2006 11:09 AM Tradem narks, copyr ights, and o disclaiı mers The following terms are trac demarks or registered tr ademarks of Internationa l Business Machines Cor rporation in the Unit ed States, other countries s, or both: IBM IBM(logo) e(logo)business AIX CICS Cloudscap DB2 DB2 Unive e ersal Database IMS Informix iSeries Lotus MQSeries OS/390 OS/400 pSeries Tivoli WebSphere xSeries zSeries Java and all Java-based tra demarks are trademark s of Sun Microsystems, I nc. in the United States, other countries, or l both.
-Microsoft, Windows, Windo ws NT, and the Window s logo are registered trac lemarks of Microsoft Cor poration in the Unite ed States, other countries , or both.
-Intel, ActionMedia, LANDes k, MMX, Pentium and F roShare are trademarks of Intel Corporation in th e United States, oth ner countries, or both.
-UNIX is a registered tradem nark of The Open Group in the United States and l other countries.
-Linux is a registered tradem nark of Linus Torvalds.
-Other company, product an d service names may b e trademarks or service r narks of others.
+You can help improve the quality of IBM Education Assistant content by providing feedback.

+BM Software Group

+Trademarks, copyrights, and disclaimers

+The following terms are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both:

+Cloudscape DB2 IBM WebSphere z/OS

 Product data has been reviewed for accuracy as of the date of initial publication.
 Product data is subject to change without notice.
 This document could include technical inaccuracies or typographical errors.
-IBM may make improvements and/or changes in the product(s) and/or program(s) described herein at any time without notice.
-Any statements regarding IBM's future direction and intent are subject to change on the product(s) and/or program(s) described herein at any time without notice.
-Any statements regarding IBM's services does not imply that IBM intends to make such products, programs or services available in all countries in withol IBM operates or does business.
+IBM may make improvements or changes in the products or programs described herein at any time without notice.
+Any statements regarding IBM's future direction and intent are subject to change or withdrawal without notice, and represent goals and objectives only.
+References in this document to IBM products, programs, or services does not imply that IBM intends to make such products, programs or services available in all countries in which IBM operates or does business.
 Any reference to an IBM Program Product in this document is not intended to state or imply that only that program product may be used.
 Any functionally equivalent program, that does not infringe IBM's intellectual property rights, may be used instead.

 Information is provided "AS IS" without warranty of any kind.
-THE INFORMATION PROVIDED IN THIS DOCUMENT IS DISTRIBUTED "AS IS" WITHOUT ANY WARRANTY, EITHER EXPRESS OR IMPLED.
-IBM EXPRESSLY DISCLAMIS ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NONINFRINCEMENT.
+THE INFORMATION PROVIDED IN THIS DOCUMENT IS DISTRIBUTED "AS IS" WITHOUT ANY WARRANTY, EITHER EXPRESS OR IMPLIED.
+IBM EXPRESSLY DISCLAIMS ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NONINFRINGEMENT.
 IBM shall have no responsibility to update this information.
-IBM products are warranted, if at all, according to the terms and conditions of the agreements (e.g., IBM Customer Agreement, Statement of Limited Warranty, International Program License Agreement, etc.) under which they are provided.
-Information concerning non-IBM products was obtained from the suppliers of those products, heir published announcements or other publicly available sources.
-IBM has not tested those products in connection with this publication and cannot contimit the accuracy of performance, compatibility or any other claims related to non-IBM products.
+IBM products are warranted, if at all, according to the terms and conditions of the agreements (for example, IBM Customer Agreement, Statement of Limited Warranty, International Program License Agreement, etc.) under which they are provided.
+Information concerning non-IBM products was obtained from the suppliers of those products, their published announcements or other publicity available sources.
+IBM has not tested those products in connection with this publication and cannot confirm the accuracy of performance, compatibility or any other claims related to non-IBM products.

 IBM makes no representations or warranties, express or implied, regarding non-IBM products and services.

 The provision of the information contained herein is not intended to, and does not, grant any right or license under any IBM patents or copyrights.
-Inquiries regarding patent or copyright licenses should be made, in writing, to: IBM Director of Licensing IBM Corporation North Castle Drive Armonk, NY 10504-1785 U.S.A.
+Inquiries regarding patent or copyright licenses should be made, in writing, to:

+IBM Director of Licensing IBM Corporation North Castle Drive Armonk, NY 10504-1785 U.S.A.

 Performance is based on measurements and projections using standard IBM benchmarks in a controlled environment.
 All customer examples described are presented as illustrations of how those customers have used IBM products and the results they may have achieved.
-The actual throughput or performance that any user will experience will vary depending upon considerations, such as the amount of multiprogramming in the user's job stream, the I/O configuration, the storage configuration, and the workload processed.
-Therefore, no assurance can be given that an individual user will achieve throughput or performance improvements equivalent to the ratios stated here. © Copyright International B usiness Machines Corp oration 2006.
-All rights r eserved.
+The actual throughput or performance that any user will experience will vary depending upon considerations such as the amount of multiprogramming in the user's job stream, the I/O configuration, the storage configuration, and the workload processed.
+Therefore, no assurance can be given that an individual user will achieve throughput or performance improvements equivalent to the ratios stated here.

+© Copyright International Business Machines Corporation 2007.
+All rights reserved.

 Note to U.S. Government Users - Documentation related to restricted rights-Use, duplication or disclosure is subject to restrictions set forth in GSA ADP Schedule Contract and IBM Corp.

-22
+© 2007 IBM Corporation

+IRM